moveit/mujoco_ros2_control/doc/moveit_doc.rst

 Set ros2_control plugin in the URDF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can specify ros2_plugin in the URDF file as follows:
+You can configure the `ros2_control` hardware system plugin for MuJoCO in the URDF file as follows:

 .. code-block:: XML